-formulas.
+To continue to grow and compete in a tight market, Carter's began to aggressively market their "Combined Writing and Copying Ink" from one of the Tuttle and Moore formulas.
 This made the difference in their sales success.
 In pre-typewriter days, to make a copy of something, the original was written in viscous ink.
 Copies were made by pressing paper against the original.
-Up to six copies could made.
-Although be special paper had to be used, the biggest problem was the ink.
+Up to six copies could be made.
+Although special paper had to be used, the biggest problem was the ink.
 Because copy ink had to be thick, every office had to have two inks.
 Combined ink was the answer because it was thick enough for copies, yet flowed well enough to be used with pens.
-Carter's Combined Ink found favor with businesses and gave them the competitive edge they needed.
+Carter's Combined Ink found favor businesses and gave them the competitive edge they needed.
 Many ink bottles can be found today from both the Carter's Company and others with labels stating that it is combined ink.
 [Fig. 2]

-The company continued to
+The company continued to grow and in 1867 another

-Combined Ink grow and in 1867 another Carter was invited to join the company.
+Carter was invited to join the company.
 This was John W. Carter, a cousin.
 The name was now changed to Carter Bros. & country.
 Because of his sales skills and much advertising, Carter's "Raven Black" and "Combined" inks became two of the most popular inks in the country.
 [Figs. 3]